okeshawarz/prospectus/draft3.md

 1. The **household level** is where the reproduction of labor-power occurs.
    The housing *unit* can be considered both a capital good, used in the production of housing services, and a wage good, itself being the object of consumption.
+In the Marxian sense, we can also consider the household as the site of the production of labor-power.
+Real estate in general is required as an input to the production of *any* commodity, since the production process necessarily exists in physical space as well as time.
 Like other capital goods, it is subject to depreciation.
 The housing unit sits on a plot of land, which contributes to consumption of housing services, but beyond that its market value (i.e., exchange value) is determined solely by external